Key takeaways

 What Makes a KPI Dictionary Essential for Indian Businesses

-Understanding the India-specific context
+Understanding the India specific context

-Indian SMBs operate in a complex environment, GST-inclusive invoicing inflates top-line, TDS leads to timing differences, bank statements include UPI and NEFT references, and systems like Tally and Zoho Books follow their own ledger conventions.
-Without a KPI dictionary, revenue definitions drift, DSO calculation differs across teams, and monthly results lose comparability.
+Indian SMBs operate in a complex environment.
+GST inclusive invoicing inflates the top line.
+TDS leads to timing differences.
+Bank statements include UPI and NEFT references.
+Systems like Tally follow their own ledger conventions.

-Standardization turns ambiguity into clarity, you decide once how to define and compute, then every team follows the same playbook.
+Standardization turns ambiguity into clarity.
+You decide once how to define and compute, then every team follows the same playbook.

 Who benefits from standardized KPIs